benjaminmishra/CacheService/README.md

 # Cache Service

-As per the task this project implements a simple in-memory cache service with an HTTP interface.
+This project implements a simple in-memory cache service with an HTTP interface.
 Items are stored for 30 minutes by default and the service is designed to handle a high volume of requests by sharding the cache and supporting concurrent access.
 The TTL can be modified through an env variable `CACHE_TTL`.
 There are some other env variable that can control various configuration to run the cache.
 There is a docker-compose.yaml file provided that demonstrates how this env variables can be passed.

 ## Building